mariadb-corporation/MaxScale/Documentation/Getting-Started/MariaDB-MaxScale-Installation-Guide.md

 ![image alt text](images/getting_started2.png)

-After you have installed MaxScale, you can start it.
+After you have installed MaxScale, you need to create a `/etc/maxscale.cfg` configuration file.
+There is an example configuration file `/etc/maxscale.cfg.template` that can be used as a base.

+Once you have created the configuration file, you can start maxscale.

 ```
 systemctl start maxscale.service